 As part of the SAT Suite of Assessments, the PSAT/NMSQT and PSAT 10 make it easier for students to navigate a path through high school, college, and career.

-Schools and districts can order components of the SAT Suite through our test ordering site.
-If you need help with your school's access code, contact us.

-When and Where to Get Scores

-TEXT C

-As part of the SAT Suite of Assessments, the PSAT/NMSQT and PSAT 10 make it easier for students to navigate a path through high school, college, and career.

-Schools and districts can order components of the SAT Suite through our test ordering site.
+Schools and districts can order the tests in the SAT Suite through our test ordering site.
 If you need help with your school's access code, contact us.

 When and Where to Get Scores